FAQ

 €4,350.00 per year

-€4,350.00 per year plus €1,305.00 for the final semester
+€4,350.00 per year, plus €1,305.00 for the final semester

 Can I pay by direct debit or instalments?

-Direct Debit Payment Plans are available for an additional administration fee of €50.00, and students report that having this plan affords them flexibility and manageability in fee payments.
+Direct debit payment plans are available for an additional administration fee of €50, and students report that having this plan affords them greater flexibility and control over their fee payments.

 Delivery Methods

-Delivery Method: L6 Certificate in Counselling & Psychotherapeutic Studies
+Certificate in Counselling and Psychotherapeutic Studies

-Delivery Method: L7 Certificate in Suicide Postvention
+Certificate in Suicide Postvention

-Delivery Method: L8 Certificate in Improving Clinical Outcomes
+Certificate in Improving Clinical Outcomes

-Delivery Method: MSc in Pluralistic Counselling & Psychotherapy
+MSc in Pluralistic Counselling and Psychotherapy

-Delivery Method: MA in Integrative Child & Adolescent Psychotherapy
+MA in Integrative Child and Adolescent Psychotherapy

 Please contact [email protected] if you wish to defer your offer of a place on a programme before it starts.